 Looking into Interpreter Profession

-Interpreting is an activity of orally (or using sign language) translating spoken or signed utterances from one language to another.
-A lot of people think that this job is just another word for the translating job.
+Interpreting is the activity of orally (or using sign language) translating spoken or signed utterances from one language to another.
+Many people mistakenly think that an interpreter is simply another term for a translator.

 Interpreter’s service was also needed during religious leaders from various areas meeting.
 Interpreters also translated Jewish holy books to different languages.